-Pinthouse’s beer is award-winning and it has an impressive list of medals and trophies from national and international beer competitions like the Great American Beer Festival, the World Beer Cup, and the L.A.
-International Beer Competition to name a few.
+Pinthouse’s award-winning beer has an impressive list of medals and trophies from national and international beer competitions like the Great American Beer Festival, the World Beer Cup, and the L.A.
+International Beer Competition, to name a few.

 5. Austin Beerworks

 This place is huge but often packed, which points to its immense popularity.
-The staff is friendly and there’s always something fun happening around you while you drink, and dogs and kids are welcome outside.
+The staff is friendly, and there’s always something fun around you while you drink, and dogs and kids are welcome outside.

-Fire Eagle IPA is their flagship brew but it’s only one of many great options at Austin Beerworks.
-You’ll probably like their Pearl Snap Pilsner, their hoppy Flavor Country pale ale, and their Amber Vision amber ale as well.
-Their seasonal beers change monthly so there’s always something new and exciting to try.
+Fire Eagle IPA is their flagship brew, but it’s only one of many great options at Austin Beerworks.
+You’ll probably like their Pearl Snap Pilsner, Hoppy Flavor Country pale ale, and Amber Vision amber ale.
+Their seasonal beers change monthly, so something new and exciting is always there.

 6. Live Oak Brewing Company

-This is one of those Austin breweries that is a bit outside of central Austin but it’s right by the airport if you’re trying to hit one more craft brewery before you leave town.
+This is one of those Austin breweries a bit outside of central Austin but it’s right by the airport if you’re trying to hit one more craft brewery before you leave town.

-Live Oak takes European-style brewing seriously and you’ll feel like you have one foot in Germany when you step into this place.
+Live Oak takes European-style brewing seriously, and you’ll feel like you have one foot in Germany when you step into this place.
 Their line of core beers is superb.
-You’ll love this brewery’s lagers, hefeweizens, and rauchbiers, and you’ll find all of them to be refreshing, well-balanced, and tasty.
-Start with the famous Live Oak Hefe, the brewery’s most well-known and most popular, and then move on down the list.
+You’ll love this brewery’s lagers, hefeweizens, and rauchbiers, and you’ll find them all refreshing, well-balanced, and tasty.
+Start with the famous Live Oak Hefe, the brewery’s most well-known and popular, and then move down the list.